 - Chosen milk (not soy), 1-2 scoops of Perfect Açai powder, a handful of blueberries, 1 tsp of ghee, 1 scoop of Perfect Hydrolyzed Collagen, 1 tsp of raw honey or monk fruit extract, ice

 Looking for More Great Smoothies to Help Boost Your Wellness?

 You might like my smoothie eBook 'So Many Perfect Smoothies'.
 Click here to view more or grab a copy.

 Organic Acerola (vitamin C), Magnesium powder, D3 drops (vitamin D), Organic baobab powder (super food multi vitamin), Grass-fed liver powder, Organic MCT oil (healthy saturated fats), Açai powder (antioxidants and omegas)

 Aquatic Greens powder (50/50 blend of Spirulina and Chlorella for omegas and more).

-Too much omega-3 will manifest in things like:
+Excessive anything can cause problems and too much omega-3 will manifest in things like: